FoxGroveMedia/CampsiteWebsite/src/pages/docs/bootstrap/index.md

 ---

 ### Introduction to Bootstrap with Campsite
 Bootstrap is a popular front-end framework that provides a set of CSS and JavaScript tools to help you build responsive websites quickly.
-Campsite makes it easy to integrate Bootstrap into your projects, providing a seamless development experience.
+CampsiteJS makes it easy to integrate Bootstrap into your projects, providing a seamless development experience.

 ### Installing Bootstrap in Campsite
-To get started with Bootstrap in your Campsite project, follow these steps:
+To get started with Bootstrap in your CampsiteJS project, follow these steps:
 1. **Install Bootstrap**: Use npm or yarn to install Bootstrap and its dependencies.
    ```bash
    npm install bootstrap